jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ## Chapter 3—Game Board: The Emergent Environment

 _Flatland_ starts with the Square explaining his 2D existence to the reader.
 There are various houses, workplaces, and people.
-Everything knows each other by the amount of angles they have.
+Everything knows each other by the number of angles they have.
 Having more angles brings better social status.

 One day a Sphere shows up.